-Stock market today: Asian shares mostly lower, tracking Wall Street retreat
+Stock market today: World shares mixed after Wall Street retreat

-BANGKOK (AP) — Shares were mostly lower Wednesday in Asia after Wall Street benchmarks retreated following the S&P 500’s rise to its highest level since the spring of last year.
+BANGKOK (AP) — World shares were mixed Wednesday after Wall Street benchmarks retreated following the S&P 500’s rise to its highest level since the spring of last year.

+London, Paris, Hong Kong and Shanghai declined while Tokyo and Frankfurt edged higher.
+U.S. futures and oil prices slipped.

 This week has few potentially market-moving events.